Generic modules for the category of filtered by standard modules: Introduction

 The proof of this last statement will follow the line of reasoning of \cite{bpsqh}, adapting the arguments to handle pregeneric modules.
 This strategy is similar to the one used by Crawley-Boevey to transit from \cite{CB1} to \cite{CB2}.
 In order to present a readable argument for the proof of our main results, we could not avoid to recall many definitions and constructions from \cite{CB2} and \cite{bpsqh}.
+Section 2 includes a correction to \cite{bpsqh}, which required an adjustement of the definition of triangularity for an interlaced weak ditalgebra.
+This correction does not modify the main arguments and results of \cite{bpsqh}.